Surgical Technology (APST)

 2. Program prerequisite courses:

 a.
-Academic Math Level 3 or MTH 160 or MTH 167 or MTH 169 or any Academic Math Level 4 or higher level course with a minimum grade of C/2.0.
+MTH 125 or MTH 160 or MTH 176 or any Academic Math Level 4 or higher level course with a minimum grade of C/2.0.
+Students with an Academic Math Level 3 may apply.

 b.
 HSC 101 or HSC 124 with a minimum grade of B-/2.7.